GSA-TTS/identity-idva-docs/_pages/faqs.md

 Both of these methods will take you back to the start of the identity proofing tests so you will have to resubmit your pictures and information.

+If you are “stuck” in a loading page or a blank screen, we recommend switching to a different device or internet connection and then restarting the study by following the steps above.

 ***